sjc625/tracking-algorithm/README.md

 See the License for the specific language governing permissions and limitations under the License.

+Note that Daniel Warner's example code located at his github repository was used as an example for creating some of the algroithms in this program.

-The SPACEHAUC implementation of the SGP4 library is:
+## The SPACEHAUC implementation of the SGP4 library:

 Copyright 2018 SPACEHAUC Groundstation Team